-Modification requests must be made in writing and sent to the Serve DC AmeriCorps Program Officer and approved before reporting on the modified objectives in a Progress Report.
-Before you go through the process of modifying your performance measures, please consult with the Serve DC AmeriCorps Program Officer.
+Modification requests must be made in writing and sent to the Serve DC AmeriCorps Program Director and approved before reporting on the modified objectives in a Progress Report.
+Before programs go through the process of modifying your performance measures, please consult with the Serve DC AmeriCorps Program Director.
 Refer to the AmeriCorps grant agreement and exhibits for additional information.
 Please note that the request must be sent before the end of the 3rd quarter of the program year.
 An email is acceptable.
-Please note that even if a performance measure modification is approved, the performance measure and its targets will not be changed in the eGrants or OnCorps reporting system; the program will note the change in the narrative section of the performance measure in OnCorps.
+Please note that a performance measure modification may be approved by Serve DC before it is changed in the eGrants or OnCorps reporting system.
+If this is the case, the program will note the change in the narrative section of the performance measure in OnCorps.